-This is a very nice looking box pressed cigar with a smooth dark wrapper.
-Aromas of cocoa are in the foot.
+This is a beautiful cigar with a smooth dark wrapper.
+Light notes of sweet cocoa are in the foot.
 The cold draw is perfect.
-Today’s beverage is a glass of 19 Crimes Cali Red.
+Today’s beverage is a cold Topo Chico.

 The initial flavors are medium to full bodied with an earthy base; also a touch of sweetness.
 The retohale is full bodied with black pepper notes.
 The ash is light grey and looks solid.
 The burn is even.